dibyendumajumdar/ravi/readthedocs/ravi-internals.rst

 The do-while loop is responsible for parsing the variable names and the type annotations.
 As each variable name is parsed we detect if there is a type annotation, if and if present the type is recorded in the array ``vars``.

-Parameter lists have to treated the same way.
+Parameter lists may have static type annotations as well, so when parsing parameters we again need to invoke ``declare_localvar()``.

 ::